WojciechGw/cc65-rp6502os/README.md

 internal ROM commands are *.com files in shell.rp6502 ROM: (RP6502 BIGROM)</br>
 There's no need to include the .com extension - ie. just type 'dir' instead of 'dir.com' (case insensitive)</br>

-* calendar - calendar application
+* date     - date, time and calendar application
 * crx      - download file transfer (PC => RP6502)
 * ctx      - upload file transfer (RP6502 => PC)
 * dir      - show active drive directory, wildcards allowed
 * drives   - show available drives
 * help     - show help informations (same as F1 key)
+* hex    - dump file contents to screen
 * keyboard - keyboard state visualiser
 * label    - show or set active drive's volume label
+* peek   - memory viewer

 ### External commands
 this kind of external commands are *.com files in MSC0:/SHELL directory</br>
-There's no need to include the .com extension - ie. just type 'hass' instead of 'hass.com' (case insensitive)</br>
+There's no need to include the .com extension - ie. just type 'roms' instead of 'roms.com' (case insensitive)</br>

-* hass     - Handy ASSembler for 65C02S

 NOTE:
 These commands take precedence over commands in “ROM:”.</br>
 If the same command is also present in “ROM:”, the one in the “MSC0:/SHELL” directory will be executed.</br>
 This allows you to update the command code and place it in “ROM:” once the changes are complete or simply overwrite the "ROM:" commands with your own version on the USB drive.</br>

+### Standalone applications

+* hass     - Handy ASSembler for 65C02S

 Enjoy !